kulnor/qis-xml/README.md

 <a name="about-qisxml-manufacturer"></a>
 ### QIS-XML for Quantum equipment manufacturers

 If you are producing quantum hardware (circuits, co-processors, computers), adopting QIS-XML will facilitate the integration of your product with other systems (classic or quantum) and ensure compatibility with QIS-XML based tools.
-Note that this does not precludes the use of proprietary solutions but mainly provides a generic abstratcion layer to exchnange information with other systems or tools.
+Note that this does not precludes the use of proprietary solutions but mainly provides a generic abstraction layer to exchange information with other systems or tools.

 <a name="qisxml-status"></a>
 ## QIS-XML Status and Timeline?
 QIS-XML 1.0 was initially release in June of 2011 at the conclusion of my MS thesis.
-It has been farily dormant since.
+It has been fairly dormant since.

-The specification has in the summer of 2016 received attention from the [IEEE working group P1913](https://standards.ieee.org/develop/project/1913.html) focusing on Software Defined Quantum Commmunication.
+The specification has in the summer of 2016 received attention from the [IEEE working group P1913](https://standards.ieee.org/develop/project/1913.html) focusing on Software Defined Quantum Communication.
 This has lead to the current effort towards producing version 1.1 including a YANG version of the model to facilitate configuration and eventually operations of quantum devices using NETCONF.

 The future of QIS-XML greatly depends on its adoption and the establishment of a well supported community.
 An XML specification cannot be lead by individual effort and, without institutional support and adoption, such specification is not sustainable.
-If you are interested in the QIS-XML initiave and can potentially support to its adoption, maintenance and development, we encourage you to ontact us to discuss possible collaboration options.
+If you are interested in the QIS-XML initiative and can potentially support to its adoption, maintenance and development, we encourage you to contact us to discuss possible collaboration options.